Grammar in the workplace: Importance of good communication

 Written text as the medium in the workplace

 Written text has been part of the workplace from way before my time on this planet, but usually in a very formal manner.
-I could see that text has had significant importance in documenting things, contracts, agreements, etc. These exist today, but now that communication is also added to the mix of text medium, it’s hard to draw the line between formal and informal channels.
+I could see that text has had significant importance in documenting things, contracts, agreements, etc. These exist today, but now that communication is also added to the mix of text mediums, it’s hard to draw the line between formal and informal channels.

 I write text every day for the following things in my workplace: